A consumer’s guide to identifying legitimate self-improvement sites.

 They Give Users As Much Knowledge as Possible

 It is also a good sign when sites provide tools that users can help to evaluate whether the website is helping them.
 If participants are regularly tracking themselves, they have data to show them whether they are making progress as a result of their work on the site.
 If they aren’t making progress, they then have the option to leave the site, or else change the way they are using the site.
 On a weight loss site, the obvious choice for progress tracking is weight or body measurement, but there are other metrics appropriate for psychological outcomes (e.g. well-being, stress levels) as well.
-Happily, not surprisingly, measures well-being.

 They Care Whether Or Not They Cause Lasting Change

 Behavior change isn’t fast or easy, and websites that promise fast results in a limited period of time are likely more interested in a user’s money than their personal well-being.
 Responsible self-help websites promote the idea that lasting effort is required to cause lasting change.
 They often will put their money where their mouth is, employing research scientists to conduct research testing whether or not users are helped by using their site.
-Using data to guide their efforts, they may adjust their services to optimize benefit to users.
-You will see evidence of this if you search for clinical trials and/or research articles.
+Using data to guide their efforts, they may adjust their services to optimize benefits to users.
+You will see evidence of this if you search for clinical trials and or research articles.
 For example, if you search for “clinical trial” and the name of the online platform you are considering, you will find any research trials registered at clinicaltrials.gov, assuming they exist.
 The existence of a clinical trial studying whatever platform you're looking at suggests that they are serious about making sure their product works.

 The market is flooded with websites and apps designed to help people improve themselves.
 Many of these products have little or no basis in science.
 However, although some remain skeptical, the research community seems to agree that internet-based self-help can lead to real, long-term change in a variety of domains.
 Using the guidelines outlined above, a discerning eye can tell the difference between the hype and the help.